Amar9827/FocusPulse/browsing-insights/README.md

 ---

-*All data stored locally.
+*FocusPulse — All data stored locally.
 No ads.
 No tracking of the tracker.*